-The Prime Minister of Canada, Provincial and Territorial Premiers, Medical Officers, and Health Officials failed to "DEMONSTRABLY JUSTIFY" that COVID-19 was scientifically isolated in accordance with Koch's postulates, a set of universally acknowledged medical research rules for identifying contagious agents.
-Therefore, the Defendants failed to safeguard the fundamental rights guaranteed by the Canadian Charter of Rights and Freedoms, and the Human Rights Code.
+The Prime Minister of Canada, Provincial and Territorial Premiers, Medical Officers, and Health Officials failed to "DEMONSTRABLY JUSTIFY" that SARS-COV-2 was scientifically isolated in accordance with Koch's postulates, a set of universally acknowledged medical research rules for identifying contagious agents.
+Therefore, the Defendants failed to safeguard the fundamental rights and freedoms guaranteed by the Canadian Charter of Rights and Freedoms, and the Human Rights Code.

-The Prime Minister of Canada, Provincial and Territorial Premiers, Medical Officers, and Health Officials failed to provide the names of patients who died 'from' COVID19 separate from patients with life threatening preconditions who died 'with' COVID19.
-Page 19 of 72 Therefore, the Defendants failed to safeguard fundamental rights guaranteed by the Canadian Charter of Rights and Freedoms, and the Human Rights Code by neglecting to verify the names of patients, and fraudulent death certificates.
+The Prime Minister of Canada, Provincial and Territorial Premiers, Medical Officers, and Health Officials failed to provide the names of patients who died 'from' COVID-19 separate from patients with life threatening preconditions who died 'with' COVID-19.
+Therefore, the Defendants failed to safeguard the fundamental rights and freedoms guaranteed by the Canadian Charter of Rights and Freedoms, and the Human Rights Code by neglecting to verify the names of patients, and fraudulent death certificates.

-In violation of Constitution Act, 1982 Part 1 Canadian Charter of Rights and Freedoms, the Prime Minister of Canada, Provincial and Territorial Premiers, Medical Officers, and Health Officials neglected to receive and acknowledge police reports, and numerous citizen journalist's videos of empty hospitals, empty hospital waiting rooms, test centers, hospital parking lots, parked ambulances and ambulance drivers waiting outside hospitals, all of which fail to DEMONSTRABLY JUSTIFY lockdown, forced business closures, loss of retail sales, loss of employment income, installing barriers between retail cashiers and the public, forcing the use of toxic hand sanitizer with endocrine disrupting BPA, forcing shoppers into pens inside and outside retail stores lined up like cattle, self-isolation, social distancing, contact tracing, and recommendations that retail staff and customers risk their health by wearing face masks, and the Defendants failed to safeguard the rights and freedoms set out in the Charter of Rights and Freedoms and the Human Rights Code.
+In violation of the Constitution Act, 1982 Part 1 section 1 Canadian Charter of Rights and Freedoms, the Prime Minister of Canada, Provincial and Territorial Premiers, Medical Officers, and Health Officials neglected to receive and acknowledge police reports, and numerous citizen journalist's videos of empty hospitals, empty hospital waiting rooms, COVID test centers, empty hospital parking lots, parked ambulances and ambulance drivers waiting outside hospitals, all of which fail to DEMONSTRABLY JUSTIFY lockdowns, forced business closures, loss of retail sales, loss of employment income, installing barriers between retail cashiers and the public, forcing the use of toxic hand sanitizer with endocrine disrupting BPA, forcing shoppers into pens inside and outside retail stores lined up like cattle, self-isolation, social distancing, contact tracing, and orders that retail staff and customers risk their health by wearing face masks, and the Defendants failed to safeguard the fundamental rights and freedoms set out in the Charter of Rights and Freedoms and the Human Rights Code.

 The Defendants failed to safeguard freedom of the press.
 A video titled "Plandemic: The Hidden Agenda behind COVID19" by Dr. Judy Mikovits was uploaded by many in Ontario, and then quickly taken down, restricting freedom of the private citizen press.

-Ranking police officers, up to the Chief of Police, induced or attempt to induce misconduct on police officers, violating Section 80 and 81 of The Police Services Act, Ontario.
+Ranking police officers, up to the Chief of Police, induced or attempted to induce misconduct on police officers, violating Section 80 and 81 of The Police Services Act, Ontario.
 It is widely known that Police Officers are following orders in order to keep their job, or not suffer a punishment.
 The Defendants committed misconduct, leading to economic disaster totalling in the billions of dollars.